jgaa/VikingGTD/README.md

 application will work perfectly fine alone.

 ### Design Goals
- - The clients should work well as a stand-alone applications without the server back-end.
+ - The Clients Application should work well as a stand-alone application.
- - Good integration with popular applications.
+ - Good integration with other popular applications.
  - Client platforms: Linux, Windows, OS/X.
  - Mobile Platforms: Android, iOS.
  - Server Platforms: Linux, BSD
  - Use as few dependencies as possible.
  - Modern, efficient code (C++14)
- - Open APIs for other projects (server API based on gRPC, Android intents)
+ - Open APIs for other projects (server API based on gRPC, Android Intents)
  - Use very little power on mobile devices.
- - Distributed data architecture – Easy to switch between devices and just work.
+ - Distributed data architecture – Easy to switch between devices and just continue to work.
  - Frictionless work-flow and user interfaces.
- - Instant GUI response (max 100ms interactive response, max 1 Second to update UI)
+ - Instant GUI response (max 100ms interactive response, max 1 Second to update UI).
  - Security and Privacy.
 TLS over the wire.
 Allow and encourage in-house Server deployments.
  - No bugs, no Regressions (use unit tests and functional tests to validate all functionality).
  - Integrate with other systems trough standards whenever possible (WebDAV, CalDAV).